swiftlang/swift-evolution/proposals/0104-improved-integers.md

   /// A type that can represent the absolute value of any possible value of the
   /// conforming type.
-  associatedtype Magnitude : Equatable, ExpressibleByIntegerLiteral
+  associatedtype Magnitude : Numeric, Comparable

   /// The magnitude of this value.
   ///